aptech/docs/docs/CR-nextindex.rst

 ----------------
 .. function:: nextindex(i, o)

-    :param i: where M<=N.
+    :param i: indices into an array where :math:`M <= N`.
-    :type i: Mx1 vector of indices into an array
+    :type i: Mx1 vector

-    :param o:
+    :param o: orders of an N-dimensional array
-    :type o: Nx1 vector of orders of an N-dimensional array
+    :type o: Nx1 vector

-    :returns: ni (*Mx1 vector of indices*), the index of the next element or subarray in the array corresponding to  o.
+    :returns: ni (*Mx1 vector of indices*), the index of the next element or subarray in the array corresponding to *o*.

 Remarks
 -------

-nextindex will return a scalar error code if the index cannot be incremented.
+:func:`nextindex` will return a scalar error code if the index cannot be incremented.

 Examples
 ----------------